Carvoeiro, Portugal

 If you are thinking about moving to Carvoeiro, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Carvoeiro can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around €150,000 to €200,000.
 A three-bedroom villa with a pool, on the other hand, can range from €400,000 to over €1 million.
-Therefore, it's important to consider these factors when looking at the average cost," wrote one member in Carvoeiro.
+Therefore, it's important to consider these factors when looking at the average cost," said one expat who made the move to Carvoeiro.

 How do I meet people in Carvoeiro?